 Likewise, your pup quickly remembers the new tasks he is taught.
 They easily learn a behavior when they are taught at the early stages of their lives.

-Just like raising a kid, there are times where your puppies may be too playful or naughty.
+Just like raising a kid, there are times when your puppies may be too playful or naughty.
 Undesirable behavior may cause you to be annoyed, which is not a good thing for you and your pup.
 Hence, being a pet parent also requires a lot of patience.

 Finally, positive reinforcements have always been proven effective in dog training.